Keldur Turf House in South Iceland - is this the oldest House in Iceland?

 Jón apparently built a convent at Keldur in 1193, but it wasn't long-lived and was torn down 30 years later.

 At the farm of Keldur, you will find the oldest surviving turf buildings of this kind in Iceland.
-The front buildings are parallel to the farmyard, which is a design that has been used at Keldur since the middle ages.
-The hall (skáli) of the turf houses is believed to be the oldest turf house hall in Iceland.
+The front buildings are parallel to the farmyard, a design used at Keldur since the Middle Ages.

 I saw this exquisite artifact at Þjóðminjasafn Íslands - Iceland's National Museum.
 It is called Keldnaskrínið from the Keldnakirkja church and is on loan from the National Museum of Denmark.